| |

 Foggy day heading out to Palomino Island, Peru

 The next island, El Fronton, had a prison where a major riot broke out between the guards and inmates in 1986.
-The national guard and navy had to be called out to subdue the violence.
-Machine gun bullet holes swiss cheesed the place.
+The National Guard and navy had to be called out to subdue the violence.
+Machine gun bullet holes Swiss cheesed the place.
 Most of the inmates were killed if not during than after.
 The island’s nickname is “Island of Hell”.

 Palomino Island